ronbarak/Prometheus-Basics/README.md

 I set prometheus up and expose my web server to be accessible for the frontend or other client to use.

-At 11:00 PM when I make the server open to consumption.
+At 11:00 PM I make the server open to consumption.
 Prometheus scrapes the count metric and stores the value as 0

 By 11:01 PM one request is processed.
-The instrumentation logic in my code makes the count to 1.
-When prometheus scraps the metric the value of count is 1 now
+The instrumentation logic in my code increases the count to 1.
+When prometheus scraps the metric the value of count is now 1.

 By 11:02 PM two requests are processed and the request count is 1+2 = 3 now.
-Similarly metrics are scraped and stored
+Similarly metrics are scraped and stored.

 The user can control the frequency at which metrics are scraped by prometheus